betoule/smartiris/README.md

 - `status`
   Display the current status of the shutter driver.
   Example: `smartiris status`

+- `disable_button`
+  Disable the on-board buttons to avoid interference with remote controle

+- `enable_button`
+  Re-enable the on-board buttons.
+They will have precedence over remote operations

 #### Examples
 - Open the shutter with a custom pulse width on port B: